 Dozens of new shifts are available every day for Pastry Chefs.
 Download the Brigad application and get shifts straight to your phone!
 Choose When & Where You Work.

-Pastry Chef: job Description, salary, training, and latest mission offers
+Pastry Chef: job Description, salary, training

 In the hospitality industry, as a Pastry Chef, you're responsible for everything pastry-based that comes out of the kitchen, whether in a restaurant, hotel, or catering service.
 Pastry Chefs typically prepare an enticing and delicious range of cakes and sweet treats, necessitating expertise in baking and working with pastries and cakes.
 Additionally, you might find yourself preparing savoury baked foods, or a mix of both sweet and savoury items.